xbach/docs/trezor-apps/cashila.rst

 .. image:: images/cashila03.png

-From now, you will be able to Sign in with TREZOR and **never again worry that your password might be stolen by a keylogger**.
+From now on, you will be able to Sign in with TREZOR and **do not worry that your password might be stolen by a keylogger ever again**.
 Go ahead and try it!

-In case you ever need to **unlink your TREZOR**, just go to Account > Pair Trezor and click on on Disable.
+In case you ever need to **unlink your TREZOR**, just go to Account > Pair Trezor and click on Disable button.
 You will get confirmation that your TREZOR link was removed.
 Of course, you can easily relink the device again whenever you want.